agrayush13/laundry-lo-src/docs/api-contract.md

 | `tags: ["Free Pickup"]`            | `tags: ["free-pickup"]` | Slugs are stable; display names are the client's business and are already in config |
 | `address: "12, MG Road, Sector 5"` | structured object       | Needed for map pins and sorting later                                               |
 | `startingPrice: 49`                | money object with unit  | Currency and units become explicit                                                  |

+`services` lists the catalogue category slugs the partner actually offers, so the listing can be filtered by service without fetching every catalogue. `services=` takes one or more slugs and matches partners offering **all** of them, the same conjunctive rule as `tags=`.
+The homepage service cards are the first caller: each card links to `/laundries?pin=560103&service=wash-fold`.
+See decision 8.

 `isOpen` is stored server-side and toggleable from the admin panel.
 See decision 2.